laurenlolak/Product-Management-Work/README.md

   <UL><LI><a href="Cymbus Whitepaper - 9 Transformative Benefits for Enterprises of Any Size.pdf">View Here</a>
 </UL>

-# Microsoft Excel Financial Model Example
+# Product Manager Examples

-<b>Hardware Product Financial Model</b> - Used to calculate return on investment (ROI), internal rate of return (IRR), net present value (NPV), cash flows, monthly recurring revenue (MRR) and total contract value (TCV) in order to gauge value of project, and determine if project makes sense with business objectives.
+<b>Microsoft Excel Financial Model Example - Hardware Product Financial Model</b> - Used to calculate return on investment (ROI), internal rate of return (IRR), net present value (NPV), cash flows, monthly recurring revenue (MRR) and total contract value (TCV) in order to gauge value of project, and determine if project makes sense with business objectives.

   Financials model inputs are;
 - Capital cost to deploy a hardware product